contactomorph/nary-collections/README.md

 }
 ```

-Creating a new instance of NaryMap is done by calling the `New` method of the `NaryMap` class, passing the schema as a type parameter.
+Creating a new instance of NaryMap is done by calling the `New` method of the `NaryMap` class, providing the schema as a type parameter.
 It is empty at creation.

 ```csharp
 var map = NaryMap.New<MovieSchema>();
 ```

 You can use method `AsSet()` to convert the NaryMap to a set of tuples.
-The set is an instance of the `ISet<TDataTuple>` interface, where `TDataTuple` is the type of the tuple.
+The set implements interface `ISet<TDataTuple>` interface, where `TDataTuple` is the type of the tuple.

 ```csharp
 var movieSet = map.AsSet();